Assistant Professor in American Politics: Citizen Politics-Political Behavior/Political Psychology

-Interested candidates should upload a letter of introduction, including research and teaching interests; curriculum vitae; graduate transcript; and writing sample; and, if available, evidence of teaching excellence to the Interfolio online system at APPLY.INTERFOLIO.COM/36473.
+The Department of Political Science of Boston College invites applications for a full-time tenure-track position at the Assistant Professor rank in Comparative Politics/South Asia Politics.
+The position is open in regard to research focus and methods.
+Preference will be given to candidates with substantive fieldwork and demonstrated teaching excellence.
+The appointment begins late-August 2019.
+Candidates are expected to have PhD in hand by the start date.
+Interested candidates should upload a letter of interest, stating research and teaching interests; curriculum vitae and a writing sample; and evidence of teaching quality to Interfolio at APPLY.INTERFOLIO.COM/52335.
 Three confidential letters of recommendation should be uploaded to Interfolio by the individual writers.
-Completed applications must be received by October 15, 2016.
-No email or U.S.P.S. applications will be accepted.
+Applications must be received by October 1, 2018.
+No email applications or U.S.P.S. applications will be accepted.